jimmo/ncss-embedded/chapters/6-radio-files-plotting.md

     display.show(message)
 ```

 The way receive works is a bit like a letter box.
-Once the radio is turned on, all messages on the configured channel will be received and stored in the "letter box".
-When we call `receive`, it checks to see if there's any messages waiting for us.
+Once the radio is turned on, all messages on the configured channel will be received and stored in the "letter box", that is called a queue.
+When we call `receive`, it checks to see if there's any messages waiting for us in the queue.
 If there isn't it returns `None`, which is why we need the if statement above.

-By default, the radio can only store 3 messages in the queue with a maximum length of 32-bytes, so make sure your messages aren't too long and you regularly clear the incoming message queue.
+By default, the radio can only store 3 messages in the queue with a maximum message length of 32-bytes, so make sure that your messages aren't too long, and that you regularly clear the incoming message queue.
 If you try and send a message longer than 32 characters you might find your messages get cut short.
 Similarly, if the queue is full, any new incoming messages will be dropped silently.

 If you need to, you can increase the maximum message length (up to 254 characters) and the size of the queue, at the expense of reducing the amount of memory available on your micro:bit.
 We can do this by passing the optional `length` and `queue` arguments to the `config()` function: